unblocked/java-saml/README.md

 Add SAML support to your Java applications using this library.

+## ⚠️ Important Notice

+**DO NOT DELETE THIS REPOSITORY** - This repository contains critical framework adapters and build configurations that are actively maintained and used in production environments.

+## Recent Changes (2025)

+### Version 2.10.0-UNBLOCKED-SNAPSHOT
+- **🚀 Jakarta EE Migration**: Fully migrated from Java EE to Jakarta EE 10+ for modern compatibility
+- **☕ Java 24 Support**: Updated test dependencies (Mockito 5.14.2) for full Java 24 compatibility
+- **🌐 Jetty 12 Adapter**: New framework adapter for Eclipse Jetty 12 with Jakarta EE support
+  - HTTP abstraction layer for framework-agnostic SAML integration
+  - Compatible with modern web frameworks and Tor network support
+  - Factory pattern for creating HTTP contexts from various request/response objects
+- **🔧 Build System Improvements**:
+  - Enhanced Makefile with `install-local-minimal` target for Gradle compatibility
+  - Proper adapters parent POM structure for scalable framework support
+  - Streamlined dependency management and test execution
+- **🧪 Test Infrastructure**: All tests now pass on Java 24 with updated mocking framework

 2.8.0 uses xmlsec 2.2.3 which fixes [CVE-2021-40690](https://snyk.io/vuln/SNYK-JAVA-ORGAPACHESANTUARIO-1655558)

 Version >= 2.9.1 requires Java 11+ due to Jakarta EE migration (Java 17+ recommended for production).
 Previous versions (>= 2.5.0) were compatible with Java 8/9.